-There will soon be a new, biographical art book on the block about the life and times of the well known and loved watercolor painter and teacher, Milford Zornes.
+This is a book about the life and times of the well known and loved watercolor painter and teacher, Milford Zornes.
 The book is titled, “Happiness Is Warm Color in the Shade,” co-authored by my friends, Hal and Maria Baker.
-What follows is a“sneak preview…

 Milford was, besides an outstanding painter, an excellent teacher of the art of watercolor painting.
 The book informs us that, During the 1970s and ‘80s Milford travelled throughout the United States teaching private workshops.
 Eventually, he developed a relationship with several companies that specialized in watercolor workshops overseas.